Followers

 Political Life

 Adams returned to Boston, where state and federal politics became his new playground.
-By 1802, he was a member of the Massachusetts State Senate, which elected him a US Senator from Massachusetts in 1803.
-Battleground is actually a more accurate description.
+By 1802, he was a member of the Massachusetts State Senate, and in 1803, he was elected as a US Senator from Massachusetts.
+"Battleground" is actually a more accurate description.
 Adams was as acerbic as his father and did not favor "factions."
-He voted his conscience, and that often put him at odds with one party or the other.
+He voted his conscience, which often placed him at odds with one party or the other.
 He grew estranged from his dad's Federalist Party, which by now had turned on him.

 Support for the Embargo Act Cost Adams His Job

-This all came to a head when he voted in support of Thomas Jefferson's Embargo Act, a measure opposed by the New Englanders who valued Brtain as a trading partner.
-In 1808, the Massachusetts Senate voted him out of office, and he resigned.
-Adams aligned with the Republicans and took a position as professor of rhetoric and oratory at Harvard College.
+This all came to a head when he voted in support of Thomas Jefferson's Embargo Act, a measure opposed by New Englanders who valued Britain as a trading partner.
+In 1808, the Massachusetts Senate voted him out of office, leading to his resignation.
+Adams aligned with the Republicans and took a position as a professor of rhetoric and oratory at Harvard College.

 Envoy to Russia

-The world was at war with Napoleonic France, and President Madison needed an A player to sort things out.
-The highly experienced Adams was the right man, especially as he had broken with the Federalists.
-From that perch, the astute Adams watched the dissolution of Emporer Napoleon Bonaparte's Army in 1812 and the destruction of his empire over the following two years.
-Adams was at the Court of St. Petersburg just when Czar Alexander rose in stature as a leader in the coalition against Napoleon.
+The world was at war with Napoleonic France, and President Madison needed a player to sort things out.
+The highly experienced Adams was the right man, especially since he had broken with the Federalists.
+From that position, the astute Adams observed the dissolution of Emperor Napoleon Bonaparte's army in 1812 and the destruction of his empire over the following two years.
+Adams was at the Court of St. Petersburg just as Czar Alexander rose in stature as a leader in the coalition against Napoleon.

 Czar Alexander I - Power Broker